cossacklabs/product-docs/acra/guides/trying-acra-with-docker/_index.md

 ## Example application

-In the following examples, we will assume that the schemes are running and all the environment variables are set as described in the code block below.
+In the following examples, we assume that the schemes are running and all the environment variables are set as described in the code block below.
 For your convenience, we recommend that you perform the following actions in two different shell windows:  run the Docker in one and the examples in another.

 Please define the same set of environment variables in **both** shell windows before proceeding to the next steps:
 ```bash